MUNComputerScienceSociety/MUNCS-Website/content/home/home.md

 # Computer Science Society

-The Memorial University Computer Science Society offers a wealth of resources to fellow students.
+The Memorial University Computer Science Society offers a wealth of resources to our fellow students.
 Connect with us to find out more.

 ## Join us